geodetic-metrology-tools/LGC2/README.md

 Contribute
 ----------

-SurveyLib is a private CERN repository, thus it doesn't accept contributions from outside CERN.
+LGC2 is a private CERN repository, thus it doesn't accept contributions from outside CERN.

 To report an issue (bug, or feature request), follow the [Jira](#jira) subsection.
 For development, please read on.